Article

 Temperature – the highs and lows

 Heat is a measure of the total amount of thermal energy in a body.
-Although a cup of boiling water and a full kettle of boiling water both have the same temperature (100°C), the amount of heat or thermal energy present in the water of the full kettle is far greater then the water in the cup.
+Although a cup of boiling water and a full kettle of boiling water both have the same (100°C), the amount of heat or thermal energy present in the water of the full kettle is far greater then the water in the cup.

 Temperature scales – Celsius, Fahrenheit and Kelvin

-A kelvin unit has the same size as the Celsius degree: 1 K = 1°C. Absolute zero is zero kelvin (0 K) or -273.15°C, and 0°C is 273.15 K.
+A unit has the same size as the degree: 1 K = 1°C. is zero (0 K) or -273.15°C, and 0°C is 273.15 K.

 Comparison of Celsius, Fahrenheit and Kelvin temperature scales